chop-dbhi/avocado/README.md

 - The `DataField` model supplements Django model fields with descriptive and administrative metadata
     - Includes APIs for fetching data for the particular data field
-- The `Concept` model associates multiple data fields together for representation
+- The `DataConcept` model associates multiple data fields together for representation
     - To support this feature, the [ModelTree](https://github.com/cbmi/modeltree) API is used for dynamically setting up joins